 KHPS is committed to research-based and competency-based educational practices that are effective in enhancing the educational attainment of all students.
-Numerous studies have demonstrated that retention does not improve students' chances for educational success.
-Therefore, the practice of retention will be used only when there is compelling evidence that the student is likely to benefit academically and socially.
+The practice of retention will be used only when there is compelling evidence that the student is likely to benefit academically and socially.